How to Start a T-shirt Business Online: The Complete Guide

 It is similar to drop shipping.
 But with YOUR unique designs.
 The best of both worlds!
 POD allows for higher margins and less competition.

 This is a huge advantage for entrepreneurs who want to test out new brands on their site because you can create 20 designs in multiple different sizes without having to stock any product.
+For example, if you want to sell t-shirts with Bible verses on them, like 316Tees, Print-on-Demand is a great choice.

 These shops are fairly new (within the last 3 years) but the quality and pricing have gotten pretty competitive, which is great for someone who is starting out.